AJS3993/Windows98/README.md

 ## User Stories

-As a who, I want what so that why
+As a parent, I want my child to learn math so that they will succeed in school As a teacher, I want educational games for my students so that they will find learning more enjoyable As a kid, I want to learn math so that I will not fall behind my peers

 ## Wireframes